peruukki/nhl-score-api/README.md

 ### Goals from latest finished NHL games

-Returns an array of the latest round’s games, each game item containing an array of the goals scored.
+Returns an array of the latest round’s games, each game item containing the team abbreviations and goal details.

 ```
 GET /api/scores/latest